Learn about the Inca concept of Pachakuti and how it relates to the age-old Andean festival Qoyllur Rit’i that takes place in Cusco.

-Qoyuriti and Pachakuti, the Inca prophecy
+Qoyllur Rit’i and Pachakuti, the Inca prophecy

-This outlook coincides with the recent Pachakuti, or the Inca Prophecy.
-We can literally translate the Quechua word Pachakuti, (pacha, meaning time and space, and kuti, meaning return), to mean the return of time, the time or change, or great societal change or disturbance.
+This outlook coincides with Pachakuti, or the Inca Prophecy.
+We can literally translate the Quechua word Pachakuti (pacha meaning time and space, and kuti meaning return) to mean: the return of time, the time or change, or great societal change or disturbance.
 This prophecy, therefore, represents a period of upheaval and cosmic transformation.
 It’s an overturning of the space/time continuum that affects consciousness.
 It’s a reversal of the world, a cataclysmic event separating eras in time.

 Examining the prophesy and meaning of Pachakuti

 A Pacha, being a span of 500 years, is a traditional way that the Inca read time.
-The time of the first arrival of the Spanish to the Americas coincided with one Pachakuti.
-It's said that this era recently came to an end with the arrival of another Pachakuti, this time leading way to set the world right-side up and to return to a golden era.
-It’s said that the Andean people and their native historical culture will see a resurgence, and rise out of the previous period of conquest and oppression and begin to thrive and return to a period of grandeur.
+The time of the first arrival of the Spanish to the Americas coincided with one Pachakuti, which recently came to an end (it is said), and thus the arrival of another Pachakuti.
+This new time will set the world right-side up and bring a return to a golden era.
+It’s said that the Andean people and their native culture will see a resurgence, a rise out of the previous period of conquest and oppression, and begin to thrive and return to a period of grandeur.

 This new Pachakuti also speaks of the tumultuous nature of our current world.
 In particular, the environmental destruction of the earth, transforming and returning to one of balance, harmony, and sustainability.
 This will happen as people change their ways of thinking, and become more conscious.